 Hahn's Peak Village: 8,128' Hahn’s Peak Summit: 10,839'

-Steamboat Springs lies against the western ridge of the Continental Divide and is nearly surrounded by National Forest, and Wilderness areas.
+Steamboat Springs lies against the western ridge of the Continental Divide and is nearly surrounded by National Forest and Wilderness areas.
 The Yampa River, which begins in the Flat Tops Wilderness, flows through downtown Steamboat Springs and eventually meets the Green River in Dinosaur National Monument.
 Two ski areas, four Colorado State Parks, hot springs, lakes, rivers, and trail systems cater to a plethora of outdoor activities.

 Steamboat Springs' summers are mild, cool and dry.
 July is the hottest month with an average high of 82 degrees and low of 41 degrees.
-Low humidity and elevation combine to make the summer comfortable and pleasing.
+Low humidity and elevation combine to make the summer comfortable and pleasant.

 Yampa Valley Regional Airport (HDN) located 22 miles west of Steamboat Springs is open year round and accommodates jet service.
 Check the current flight schedule for routes provided this season.

 City of Steamboat Springs: 16,818*

 * Reported by CCD, or Census County Division, which is a larger geographic area of residents surrounding a town or city's actual limits.